deelivingston/dash-back/DashBack/README.md

 # DashBack

 # Run from command line
-// expects MONGO_USER and MONGO_PWD to be exported in env node app.js
+node app.js # expects MONGO_USER and MONGO_PWD to be exported in env

 # Run in docker container
 docker build .